Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 #1.
 They become their own hero before trying to be hers.

 The desire men have to live and be heroic is a good desire.
-It’s what leads men to do hard and necessary things and serve, protect and defend others.
+It leads men to do hard and necessary things and serve, protect, and defend others.

 However, in our lack of understanding, we usually seek to live out the hero’s role in someone else’s story far too early than is helpful before we’ve learned to be the hero in our own journey first.

-This leads many of our heroic deeds to go unnoticed or, worse, to be misunderstood.
+This leads to many of our heroic deeds going unnoticed or, worse, being misunderstood.
 Few things hurt a man’s soul worse than having his heroic intentions mischaracterized, misunderstood, and misjudged.

 This is often a deep source of pain and resentment for men in the disillusionment stage of their marriage.

 Humans generally live their best lives when the hero in their story is themselves.
-This needn’t thwart a man’s desire to be a hero and even to lend his heroic nature to his bride.
+This needn’t thwart a man’s desire to be a hero or lend his heroic nature to his bride.
 In all good stories we love, the hero isn’t perfect.
 Not even close.
-In fact, they struggle to find their way into that role with consistency, strength, and certainty.
+They struggle to find their way into that role with consistency, strength, and certainty.

 Isn’t there always a guide?
 Luke Skywalker had Yoda.
 Neo had Morpheus.
 Bilbo had Gandalf.
 Forest Gump had Bubba.